Skip to main content

 Solent Freeport

-• Solent Freeport is a world leader for maritime education and training, and its 3 universities support innovation: the University of Southampton, the University of Portsmouth, and Solent University.
+Solent Freeport is a world leader for maritime education and training, and its three universities – the University of Southampton, the University of Portsmouth, and Solent University – and many research organisations to drive forward technological advancements and competitiveness.

 See the Solent Freeport website for more details.